 8. Lunch: Please inform Christine about your plans for lunch if the visit includes both morning and afternoon performances.
 She does not have food restrictions or allergies.
 Christine will gladly pack a lunch if you do not plan to provide a meal.
-Eating at school is preferred to leaving campus.
+Eating at school or ordering-in is preferred to leaving campus.

 9. Student Preparation is not necessary.
 Christine provides an age-appropriate introduction to origami as part of the program.
 If your students are experienced paper folders, however, please inform Christine so that the introductory remarks can be adjusted.
 Also, please tell Christine which origami stories, such as Sadako and a Thousand Paper Cranes, the students have already heard or studied.

 After the Visit